 - The value for water is a maximum 0.05 ng/L PFOS in water

-Additional PFAS water quality, including for PFOA, were published in January 2023 for the same waterbodies.
-The details are found on the site-specific water quality criteria webpage, link below.
+Additional PFAS water quality criteria, including for PFOA, were published in January 2023 for the same waterbodies; details are found on the site-specific water quality criteria webpage.

 These are not statewide standards.
 These are targeted site-specific water quality criteria for Lake Elmo (new values) and connected waterbodies, Bde Maka Ska, and Pool 2 of the Mississippi River (updates of values that are more than 10 years old for PFOS and PFOA).